 If pupils display behaviour which is ‘Above and Beyond’ in Kindness, Respect or Being their Best, staff can arrange for a postcard to be sent home as an extra positive incentive.

 When pupils are finding themselves feeling anxious, they are offered the Pupil Support Area to calm or continue their work with the Pupil Support team who will actively seek to reintegrate them, at their own pace, back to class.

 This is a short script all staff use.
 Due to the vast variation and complexity of needs our pupils have, we designed a scripted, 30 second intervention, to help de-escalate behaviour through a consistent school wide approach using ASD, ODD, PDA, Trauma & Attachment friendly language.
-This intervention is delivered calmly, quietly and privately in order to avoid anxiety through public shaming, which is proven to have a detrimental effect on a child’s behaviour and well being.
+This intervention is delivered calmly, quietly and privately in order to avoid anxiety or having a detrimental effect on a child’s behaviour and well being.

-The teacher or other member of staff involved in an incident (big or small) with a pupil will follow up with restorative practice.
-This is in place to improve staff to pupil relationships and to encourage in depth reflection of the pupil’s own behaviour.
+The teacher or other member of staff involved in an incident with a pupil will follow up with restorative practice.
+This is in place to improve staff-pupil relationships and to encourage in depth reflection of the pupil’s own behaviour.
 The questions we ask are as follows:

 - What has happened?

 - What were you thinking at the time?